 “I will update, maintain and repair the lab equipment and instruments per safety regulations and industry standards.
 I want to make sure that all data collected is accurate and reliable over the 6 months ahead.”

-Time-based: There is a 6-month timeline for completing this goal.
+T: There is a 6-month timeline for completing this target.

 6. Maintain Accurate Records